 Durning pregnancy you are most likely not going to feel like engaging any sort of sexual activity.
 Along with the added downfall of having breasts that feel like sandbags and nipples that feel like they're going to fall off is a definite no go.
 So it's best to warn your partner that you, or just those specific body parts, are 100% off limits for the foreseeable future.

 You may never have had the love for an object before but once you hit your third trimester, your love for breast pads really does sink in.
 You will being to leak colostrum, otherwise known as beginners milk.
 Now unless you're going to embrace the wet look, I suggest you invest in some comfortable breast pads.

 So Can Breast Pain Indicate Pregnancy?

 Although it can be known for breast pain/tenderness to be a key indicator of pregnancy, we like to also explain that this is not definitive.
-Always take a pregnancy test if you are thinking that the breast pain is pregnancy related.
+Always take a pregnancy test if you are thinking that breast pain is pregnancy-related.
 You're only human and your brain can do crazy things, make you think crazy things.
 But the only way to know and be 100% sure, is to take a test.